Follow TV Tropes

 Per wiki policy, Spoilers Off applies here and all spoilers are unmarked.
 You Have Been Warned.

-• The writers are pretty inconsistent about which swords exist in Touken Ranbu’s historical timeline.
+• The writers are pretty inconsistent about which swords exist in Touken Ranbu’s historical timeline for unclear reasons.

 • What factors influence the physical age of the Touken Danshi?
 Over the years, it has stopped being consistent due to the number of exceptions introduced in each sword-type and even some exceptions that have existed since launch, such as Kashuu Kiyomitsu and Yamato-no-Kami Yasusada looking and acting like teenagers despite the vast majority of Uchigatana resembling young adults.
 Even Odachi had Hotarumaru from the start, who inexplicably resembles a Tantou despite the size of his sword.